Northern Regional College provides a wide range of courses for adults in the community.

 Read testimonials from some Community Group representatives that the College has worked with over the past few years.

-For more information on the courses we can provide for your group and tuition fees, please contact:
+For further information on the courses we can provide for your group and tuition fees, please email:

-If you are a group in the town or surrounding area of Ballymena, Antrim, Magherafelt, Newtownabbey or Carrickfergus please contact
+If you are a group in the town or surrounding area of Antrim, Ballycastle, Ballymena, Ballymoney, Coleraine, Glens of Antrim, Larne, Magherafelt, Newtownabbey or Carrickfergus

 Community Access to Lifelong Learning (CALL) Project